15 Noise models

 Adding things up

 Another generic source of randomness comes from combining many independent sources of randomness.
-For example, in Section 14.3, the simulated height of a grandchild was the accumulation over generations of the random influences from each generation of her ancestors.
+For example, in sec-phenotypic-simulation, the simulated height of a grandchild was the accumulation over generations of the random influences from each generation of her ancestors.
 A bowling score is a combination of the somewhat random results from each round.
 The eventual value of an investment in, say, stocks is the sum of the random up-and-down fluctuations from one day to the next.

-The standard noise model for a sum of many independent things is the “normal distribution,” which you already met in Lesson 14 as rnorm().
+The standard noise model for a sum of many independent things is the “normal distribution,” which you already met in Lesson sec-simulations as rnorm().
 There are two parameters for the normal distribution, called the mean and the standard deviation.
 To illustrate, let’s generate several variables, x1, x2, and so on, with different means and standard deviations, so that we can compare them.

 Sim <- datasim_make(